FAQ Before An Intergovernmental Personnel Assignment

 Since 2014, 55 IPA awards have been given to 34 different faculty.
 These assignments vary widely, including assignments with DARPA, NASA, the U.S. State Department, the U.S. Military Academy, Department of Veterans Affairs, and more.

 Yes.
-An IPA is temporary and allows you to return to your university position once completed.
-Your employment and benefits will be uninterrupted.
+A detail IPA (the most common IPA structure) is temporary and allows faculty to return to your university position once completed.
+Employment and benefits will be uninterrupted.

 IPA contractual agreements are managed through Sponsored Programs Services.
-Their staff can provide detailed assistance.
+Their staff can provide detailed assistance, as well as answer questions about the procedural steps of becoming an IPA.

 In addition, the National Science Foundation provides answers to some of the broader questions you may have about what an Intergovernmental Personnel Act (IPA) Assignment entails.
 Learn more here.